lassebunk/gretel/README.md

 If you have a large site and you want to split your breadcrumbs configuration over multiple files, you can create a folder named `config/breadcrumbs` and put your configuration files (e.g. `products.rb` or `frontend.rb`) in there.
 The format is the same as `config/breadcrumbs.rb` which is also loaded.

+### Inferring breadcrumbs

+Breadcrumbs can be automatically inferred if you pass in an ActiveRecord model instance.

+For example `breadcrumb @product` is short for `breadcrumb :product, @product`.

 ### Automatic reloading of breadcrumb configuration files